facebookresearch/faiss/benchs/distributed_ondisk/README.md

 ## Building the index by slices

-We call the slices "vslisces" as they are vertical slices of the big matrix (see explanation in the wiki section [Split across datanbase partitions](https://github.com/facebookresearch/faiss/wiki/Indexing-1T-vectors#split-across-database-partitions)
+We call the slices "vslisces" as they are vertical slices of the big matrix, see explanation in the wiki section [Split across datanbase partitions](https://github.com/facebookresearch/faiss/wiki/Indexing-1T-vectors#split-across-database-partitions).

 The script [make_index_vslice.py](make_index_vslice.py) makes an index for a subset of the vectors of the input data and stores it as an independent index.
 There are 200 slices of 5M vectors each for Deep1B.